DivanteLtd/pwa-book/docs/chapter3.md

-## What is the mobile-first approach?
+## What is the mobile-first approach"?"

 Mobile data traffic will grow at a CAGR of 46 percent from 2017 to 2022, according to [the Cisco Visual Networking Index](https://www.cisco.com/c/en/us/solutions/collateral/service-provider/visual-networking-index-vni/white-paper-c11-738429.html).
 Since, this trend didn't start yesterday, the [mobile-first approach](https://divante.com/blog/adding-mobile-first-solutions-ecommerce/) to design online services should be a no-brainer.
 And yet, it is not.
 Even though [Eric Schmidt in 2010 put forward that designers should follow the “mobile-first” rule](https://www.telegraph.co.uk/technology/google/7256103/Google-now-a-mobile-first-company.html), many web owners still create websites for desktop and then force them to run on the devices we really love to use.